cupake01/ai_academy_capstone_project_group4/notebooks/folder-brian_gorbea/README_TEST.md

 - `Potential future fans`: Repuation of this new in coming movie studio
 - `Competing fans`: How well will this Computing Vision Entertainment handle the competing movie studios

+# Middle : Methodology (START)
+* Data Understanding

+* Data Analysis
+    * 3 visualizations
+* Statistical Inference

+* Rationale
+    * For example, why are you using hypothesis testing rather than just a graph?
+    * What about the problem or data is suitable for this form of analysis?
+    * For a data science audience, this includes your reasoning for the changes you applied and choices you made while building confidence intervals and/or hypothesis tests.

 ## Data Undertanding:
 The data set comes from several sources where some are compressed into CSV(comma-separated values) or TSV(tab-separated values).
 The data sets listed below are from these respectable sources: [Box Office Mojo](https://www.boxofficemojo.com/), [IMDB](https://www.imdb.com/), [Rotten Tomatoes](https://www.rottentomatoes.com/), [The MovieDB](https://www.themoviedb.org/), [The Numbers](https://www.the-numbers.com/).